bergeronK/M365-PowerShell/Mailbox Batch Permissions Analysis/readme.txt

+All credit to the Microsoft FastTrack team for this nugget.

 The BatchAnalysis-generic.xlsm spreadsheet is designed to be an extension of the Find-MailboxDelegates script at https://aka.ms/find-mailboxdelegates on GitHub.

 If you get a secuirty banner on the spreadsheet that the Macros are blocked, open the file properties in Windows Explorer and 'unblock' the file.